dortania/OpenCore-Legacy-Patcher/docs/UNIVERSALCONTROL.md

 * iPadOS 15.4 or newer (if applicable)
 * OpenCore Legacy Patcher 0.4.3 or newer

-Check the [table of models](#table-of-models) below whether you need to upgrade hardware and exactly what hardware is required to be changed based on the offending Macs.
-Refer for help on how to upgrade the Wi-Fi card on older 2008-2011 models on the Discord channel [#hardware](https://discord.gg/rqdPgH8xSN) if required.
+Check the [table of models](#table-of-models) below to see whether you need to upgrade hardware and exactly what hardware is required to be changed based on the offending Macs listed.
+For help on how to upgrade the Wi-Fi card in older 2008-2011 models, refer to the Discord channel [#hardware](https://discord.gg/rqdPgH8xSN) if required.

 Other requirements:

-* All devices signed into the same iCloud account.
+* All devices are signed into the same iCloud account.
-* Two Factor Authentication enabled with your Apple ID.
+* Two Factor Authentication is enabled with your Apple ID.
-* Bluetooth and WiFi enabled, neither needs to be connected so long as they are enabled.
+* Bluetooth and WiFi are enabled.
+Neither needs to be connected, leaving them enabled is sufficient.
 * Handoff turned on from iCloud settings.
-* The devices in question to be in close proximity.
+* The devices in question are in close proximity.

 ### Table of models

-This table shows which models do and don't support Universal Control out of box (OOB) and what is required to gain support.
+This table shows which models do and do not support Universal Control out of box (OOB) and what is required to gain support.
 Note: For AirPort upgrades, only the best/newest cards are listed.

 ::: details MacBook